WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment1.md

 	> **Speaking Point**: After I log in, I can upload a video and the metadata for the video is stored in a SQL database.
 For that metadata we're using Entity Framework 6 Code First, and I'm going to take a look at the video context here.
 	>
 	> Note that with Code First the database and the schema are automatically generated.
-Additionally, using automatic migrations make it easy to iterate your data access code and database schema.
+Additionally, using automatic migrations makes it easy to iterate your data access code and database schema.
 	>
 	> We are using async and await to store this.
 This is really important because I know this application is going to be really popular.
 I'm going to make sure that I do all of my database IO in a non-blocking way.
-I make my new video, I add it and then I use async in a way to save those changes asynchronously.
-That releases that ASP.NET thread and back into the pool and then lets that IO happens in a non-blocking way.
+I make my new video, I add it, and then I use async in a way to save those changes asynchronously.
+That releases the ASP.NET thread back into the pool and then lets that IO happen in a non-blocking way.

 1. Discuss how we use Blob Storage to store the videos.
 Under the **BuildClips.Services** Project, open **VideoStorage.cs**.
 Show how easy it is to upload data to the blob.
 Show the Upload method and discuss how blob storage is scalable.